jooby-dev/jooby-docs/docs/analog/commands/GetArchiveHoursMCEx.md

 <br>
 [See details](../types.md#packed-date).

+#### **hour**

+It's a start hour.

 #### **hours**

-It`s full value of pulse counter with diff for each previous hours
+Count the pulse counter's full value with a diff for each previous hour.
+The hours value 0 means 1 hour.

 #### **channels bit set**